Fangang/calculation/README.md

 calculation
 ===========

-arithmetic system and simple logic system construction
+arithmetic system and simple logic system construction using the least basic operation ,like ++ and -- in C.